Transferrin Saturation in Hemochromatosis

 Transferrin attempts to keep up with this excess by rapidly binding and transporting iron to the cells.
 As a result, the percentage of transferrin proteins binding iron increases as the available transferrin becomes more and more saturated with iron.

-Transferrin Saturation (TS%) is common lab test that can give us insight into diagnosing hemochromatosis and the state of iron overload in our bodies.
+Transferrin Saturation (TS%) is a common lab test that can give us insight into diagnosing hemochromatosis and the state of iron overload in our bodies.

 Family Practice Notebook, a reference guide to primary care health providers, states that transferrin saturation is often the first lab test to change in hereditary hemochromatosis:

-An elevated transferrin saturation, along with an elevated serum iron, was my first clue that I had iron overload disease.
+An elevated transferrin saturation, along with elevated serum iron, was the first clue that I had iron overload disease.

 Interestingly enough, I took a look through my prior lab tests from years past.
 No doctors or health care practitioners that I saw in the previous decade had ever checked an iron panel, much less my ferritin level, transferrin saturation, or TIBC.
 I had no reason to fear iron, or so I thought…

-I searched further back and came across lab tests done by a Naturopathic Doctor on me when I was in my mid 20s.
+I searched further back and came across lab tests done by a naturopathic doctor on me when I was in my mid-20s.
 To his credit, he ordered a full iron panel for me.
 My serum iron, ferritin level, and TIBC were all within the normal lab ranges.

 My TS% was normal, but only a percentage point or two away from being considered elevated.
 Alas, no further diagnostic workup was ordered.
-The warning signs were present, however, and I was only in my 20s (when iron panel levels should be perfect… not bordering on elevated).
+However, the warning signs were present, and I was only in my 20s (when iron panel levels should be perfect… not bordering on elevated).